 MONEY EXCHANGE IN OSAKA

 As soon as we landed at Kansai International Airport, we exchanged our money near the arrival area.
-Otherwise, you can just withdraw from the ATMs at the airport or around the city.
-Withdrawal fee is JPY 600 (PHP 300).
+Otherwise, you can just withdraw from the ATMs in 7-Eleven around the city.
+Take not that many ATM’s in Japan do not accept foreign credt card, debit card or ATMs.
+Withdrawal fee is JPY 600 / PHP 300/ USD 6.
 Make sure to inform your bank that you will be traveling to Japan so you won’t have a problem withdrawing overseas.

 INTERNET IN OSAKA